Surenic/amboss-space-healthcheck/README.md

 type `exit` to get back to user 'admin'

-to start the script type
+## Start the script

+Type

 ```
 sudo -u bitcoin /home/bitcoin/amboss-ping.sh
 ```

 to run and execute the script.

+## Make it run automatically

 To make it run automatically, we have to create a cronjob for the user 'bitcoin'

 ```
 sudo -u bitcoin crontab -e